facebookresearch/Mephisto/mephisto/operations/README.md

 One important extra argument is `SharedTaskState.qualifications`, which allows configuring a task with requirements for workers to be eligibible to work on the task.
 Functionality for this can be seen in `data_model.qualifications`, with examples in how `operator` handles the `block_qualification`.

-The lifecycle of an operator is to launch as many Jobs as desired using the `validate_and_run_config` function, and then to watch over their progress using the `wait_for_runs_then_shutdown` function.
+The lifecycle of an operator is to launch as many LiveTaskRuns as desired using the `validate_and_run_config` function, and then to watch over their progress using the `wait_for_runs_then_shutdown` function.
 These methods cover the full requirements for launching and monitoring a job.

 If `wait_for_runs_then_shutdown` is not used, it's always important to call the `shutdown` methods whenever an operator has been created.
 While tasks are underway, a user can use `get_running_task_runs` to see the status of things that are currently running.
 Once there are no running task runs, the `Operator` can be told to shut down.